Sid-arthh/AutomationViaPython/README.md

             content = f.read()
         return content

 b.
-Parameter and Resource template
 This is a function named process_template that takes a template_file argument.
 It processes the template file by performing several operations:
    * It determines the directory of the template_file using os.path.dirname().
    * It assigns template_file to parameter_file.
    * It reads the content of parameter_file using the read_file() function and loads it as YAML data into parameter_template using yaml.safe_load().